 Preparation:

-2. Heat up the milk with the vanilla pod sliced open.(Scrape the seeds out and add it into the milk.)
+1. In a stand mixer bowl, add 300g of the flour, sugar, yeast and salt, and mix thoroughly.
+Leave aside.2.
+Heat up the milk with the vanilla pod sliced open.(Scrape the seeds out and add it into the milk.)
 Once the milk has started to boil, remove from heat.
 Remove the vanilla pod and add the butter to the mix so the butter will melt slowly.
 Once the butter has melted, add the water into the mix and stir.
 The liquid mix should be lukewarm, if not, leave it to cool slightly.

 3. Using the dough-mix extension/paddle, slowly add the wet ingredients mix to the dry ingredients on slow speed until the dough is mixed well.